Functor morphing and representations of automorphism groups of modules: The directed graph on indecomposables and A proof of Theorem

-\begin{definition} We write $J_i$ for the Jacobson radical of the local ring $\End_{\C}(M_i)$.
+Recall that the endomorphism ring of an indecomposable module is a local ring. \begin{definition} We write $J_i$ for the Jacobson radical of the local ring $\End_{\C}(M_i)$.
 We write $E_i:=\End_{\C}(M_i)/J_i$. \end{definition} \begin{remark} Since $E_i$ is a finite division algebra, it must be a finite field by Wedderburn's Theorem. \end{remark} Recall from \cite{CMO1} that a triplet of subgroups $(U,L,\ol{U})$ of a finite group $G$ is an {\em Iwahori} decomposition if $L$ normalises $U$ and $\ol{U}$ and the map $U \times L \times \ol{U} \to G$ induced by multiplication is a bijection.